sveawebpay/java-integration/index.md

 ...
 ```

-See the IndividualCustomerclass methods for details on how to specify the item.
+See the IndividualCustomer class methods for details on how to specify the item.

 #### 5.7.2 A note on IndividualCustomer objects in service request response classes
-Various service requests such as the WebPay .createOrder() and .getAddresses() methods along with the WebPayAdmin .queryOrder() et al methods may return an IndividualCustomer object as (part) of the request response.
+Various service requests such as the WebPay `.createOrder()` and `.getAddresses()` methods along with the WebPayAdmin `.queryOrder()` et al methods may return an IndividualCustomer object as (part) of the request response.

 Note that not all responses define the same attributes.
 Also, what attributes are returned may vary between different countries and payment methods.
 In general, you should inspect the received response object attributes before relying on them for further requests.

+If defined, the customer `.getName()` method will contain the amalgated customer firstname and surname as returned by the various credit providers we use in the respective country.
+Unfortunately, there is no way of knowing the exact format of the amalgated name; i.e. "Joan Doe", "Joan, Doe", "Doe, Joan".

+If defined, the customer firstname and surname are provided by the methods `.getFirstName()` and `.getLastName()`; if not, these methods return null.

 ### 5.8 WebPayItem.companyCustomer() <a name="i58"></a>
 <!-- WebPayItem.companyCustomer() docbloc below, replace @see with apidoc links -->